Israel faces new calls for truce after killing of hostages raises alarm about its conduct in Gaza

 Israeli media reported that David Barnea, the head of Israel’s Mossad spy agency, met over the weekend with Qatar’s prime minister, Sheikh Mohammed bin Abdulrahman Al Thani, who has mediated with Hamas, to discuss renewed talks.

-Gaza meanwhile remained under a communications blackout for a fourth straight day, the longest of several outages during the war.
+Gaza, meanwhile, saw telecom services gradually resume after a four-day communications blackout, the longest of several outages during the war.
 Aid groups say they complicate rescue efforts and make it even more difficult to monitor the toll on civilians.

 CALLS FOR A NEW CEASE-FIRE